gentee/eonza-docs/en/scripts/write-file.md

 ---
 # Write To File

-The **Write To File** command writes the value of the variable to the specified file.
+The **Write To File** command writes the value of the variable and/or text to the specified file.

 %html.write-file%

 **Variable Name**
 Specify the name of the variable whose value you want to write.
+If no variable name is specified, the text that is specified in the following field will be written.

+**Text**
+Instead of the variable name, you can specify the text that you want to save to the file.
+If a variable name is specified, the text will be added after the variable value.

 **Filename**
 Specify the full or relative path to the file where you want to write data.
 If the file does not exist, then it will be created.